awsdocs/aws-lambda-developer-guide/sample-apps/nodejs-apig/README.md

 # API Gateway proxy integration with Node.js
-This project includes function code and supporting resources:
-- `function` - A Node.js function.
-- `template.yml` - An AWS CloudFormation template that creates an application.
-- `1-create-bucket.sh`, `2-deploy.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 The sample application is a Lambda function that processes events from an API Gateway REST API.
 The API provides a public endpoint that you can access with a web browser or other HTTP client.
 When you send a request to the endpoint, the API serializes the request and sends it to the function.
 The function calls the Lambda API to get utilization data and returns it to the API in the required format.

 :warning: The application creates a public API endpoint that is accessible over the internet.
 When you're done testing, run the cleanup script to delete it.

 ![Architecture](/sample-apps/nodejs-apig/images/sample-nodejs-apig.png)

+The project source includes function code and supporting resources:

+- `function` - A Node.js function.
+- `template.yml` - An AWS CloudFormation template that creates an application.
+- `1-create-bucket.sh`, `2-deploy.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 Use the following instructions to deploy the sample application.